The egg is a primordial structure— Nature’s gestation vessel. Many ancient cultures used egg-shaped vessels for storing food and water.

 Input during Gestation

 The water within an egg-shaped vessel is a developing life form.
 It is more receptive than at any other time.
 This is a perfect opportunity to add information to water using any of the methods mentioned in Dancing with Water.
 Singing to the water or playing healing music during this time is very powerful.
-Your focused attention/intention is also paramount.
+Your focused attention/intention is important.
 This process may ultimately create some of the most potent water medicine ever conceived.
 It is also important that water remain still and in darkness during this period of gestation.
-In the following video, MJ Pangman discusses the importance of these factors.
+In the following video, MJ Pangman discusses the importance of these two factors.